harrisonmlima/rotten-potatoes-kubernetes/README copy.md

 ### Access both programs
-Before create the cluster k3d, You have to port binding both of them, as shown next: k3d cluster create meucluster -p "8080:30000" localhost access mongo-express and localhost/web acess rotten-potatoes
+Before create the cluster k3d, You have to port binding both of them, as shown next: k3d cluster create meucluster -p "8080:30000" -p "8080:31000" localhost access mongo-express and localhost:8080 acess rotten-potatoes